CamioCam/examples/batch_import/README.md

 Upon completion of the import, all the resulting labeled events can be downloaded using the Camio Search API.
 The downloaded JSON includes the `camera_id`, `camera_name`, `earliest_date`, `latest_date` and `labels` for each event.

-TODO(carter) explain the bulk download of labeled events.
+TODO(carter) explain the job completion API and bulk download of labeled events.